A woman at a table, savoring a glass of wine

 Which of these terms speaks to you the most?
 That might just be where you fit!

 • Sober.
+What does it mean to be sober?
 Being sober traditionally implies complete abstinence from alcohol.
 For many, it's a lifelong commitment stemming from past challenges with addiction, health concerns, or personal beliefs.

 • Sober curious.
 A relatively recent concept, being "sober curious" involves questioning and re-evaluating one's relationship with alcohol without necessarily committing to full-time sobriety.
 It's a space for those keen to explore the physical and emotional benefits of reduced alcohol consumption.